 I’m Kelsey.
-I’m 32, married to a Canadian Irishman and we have a four-year-old miracle daughter.
-We struggle to give her a sibling.
+I’m 35, married to a Canadian Irishman and we have a six-year-old miracle daughter.
+We struggled to give her a sibling for almost five years.
 We have four angel babies and miraculously, a 21-month-old and a 5-month-old.

 As parents, we are constantly questioning our abilities and choices.
 I use this blog to share what we don’t do, what we won’t do and what we hope to do.
 There’s no judgment in this space.
 Parenting is the hardest job in the world and being a mother is my main role in this movie called Life.
-I can’t ever deny that so you’ll occasionally see a few posts surrounding children and parenting.
+I can’t ever deny that so you’ll see a few posts surrounding children and parenting.
 I suggest my struggling Sisters skip these ones!
 I’ll try to remember to add trigger warnings.

-As women, we are cursed with giving so much of ourselves and requesting little in return.
-We love fiercely and are drowning in guilt for seemingly small choices.
+As women, we seem cursed with giving so much of ourselves and requesting little in return.
+We love fiercely and are drowning in guilt for our choices.
 We seek like-minded women to surround us in our lives, like elephants circling a bereaved elephant and lovingly grazing her with their trunks as signs of solidarity and support.
 We are searching for our people.
-Our tribe.
 Our herd.
-Let our tribe start here.
-Together we will stand, unite and RISE up to become the divine goddesses this planet so desperately needs.
-Let these words begin our transformation.
+Our circle.

-This blog solely focuses on my infertility journey and subsequent healing.
+This blog emphasizes my darkest days and subsequent healing.
 It’s raw, vulnerable and real.
 I don’t sugar coat anything.

-But this story doesn’t define me anymore.
-I also love to cook, garden, do yoga, read, laugh and spend time with family and friends.
-I want this blog to reflect the many facets of me despite my need to connect and be of service to my fellow infertility sisters.
+But I also love to cook, garden, do yoga, read, laugh and spend time with family and friends.
+I want this blog to reflect the many facets of me in addition to my desire to connect and be of value and support to my fellow infertility sisters.

 I hope you find small glimpses of hope for yourself among these stories and thoughts.